indiqusdocs/stpi/docs/Networking/IPv4-basedNetworking/ManagingVPNGatewaysandSite-to-SiteVPN.md

 ---
 # Managing VPN Gateways and Site-to-Site VPN

-## Creating a VPN Gateway

-Site-to-site VPN gateways can be configured from the **Networking > VPN Gateways** section on the main navigation panel.

-To create a VPN gateway, navigate to the VPN Gateways section and click on the **Add Gateway** button on the top-right.
+Site-to-site <span class="tooltip-wrapper">**VPN**<span class="tooltip-box">It securely connects users to a private network over the internet by encrypting their data and masking their IP address.</span></span>gateways can be configured from the **Networking > VPN Gateways** section on the main navigation panel.
+To create a VPN gateway, navigate to the VPN Gateways section and click the **Add Gateway** button.
 This will open up a dialog box with IPSec tunnel detail requirements.

 :::note
  You’ll need to obtain the gateway details from your ISP’s control panel or the primary firewall console.